wenhuchen/HybridQA/README.md

 ```
 For test set, we mask the reference and will provide it in codalab challenge.
 Please submit your prediction results to codalab to obtain the test accuracy.

+# Miscellaneous
-If you have any questions about the dataset and code, feel free to raise a github issue or shoot me an email.
+If you have any question about the dataset and code, feel free to raise a github issue or shoot me an email.
 Thanks!